Are you a coffee lover who wants to learn about the perfect bar pressure for your espresso?

 Cost | Less expensive machines | More expensive machines |

-Extraction Time | Longer extraction time | Shorter extraction time |
+Extraction Time | Shorter extraction time | Longer extraction time |

-Flavor | More balanced flavor | a bolder flavor |
+Flavor | More balanced and complex flavor | Nice flavors with prominent bitterness |

 Pressure Consistency | It can be more consistent and easier to achieve | Higher pressure can require more precision to maintain consistency |